 10. Pax Ellevate Global Women’s Leadership Fund

-The Pax Ellevate Global Women’s Leadership Fund is worth more than a total of $822.7 billion in combined investments.
-More than 400 different companies make up this great ETF that has its focuses specifically on companies that promote gender equality in the workplace.
+The Pax Ellevate Global Women’s Leadership Fund is worth more than $822.7 billion in collective investments.
+More than 400 companies make up this great ETF that focuses specifically on companies promoting gender equality in the workplace.

-Companies are all owned, ran, and managed by powerful female leadership figures.
+Companies are all owned, run, and managed by influential female leadership figures.
 Gender diversity also counts as a form of corporate responsibility: it does not just apply to a simple carbon footprint for a company.

 It’s an empowering thought, and it works for high returns.
-International, well-known companies like Estee Lauder make up part of the 400 companies within this choice ETF.
+International, well-known companies like Estee Lauder comprise part of the 400 companies within this choice ETF.

 11. SPDR S&P500 FOSSIL FUEL FREE ETF

-Approximately 10 fewer companies appear on this listing than on the regular S&P 500.
-Investment in fossil fuels is to be avoided for some investors, and if that’s you, here’s your next potential investment option.
+Approximately ten fewer companies appear on this listing than the regular S&P 500.
+Investing in fossil fuels is to be avoided for some investors; if that’s you, here’s your next potential investment option.

 See Related: How to Start Investing in Women